 “How’d you get this?”

-Sam shrugged, “It was the house guitar at a bar out east, but I read somewhere you’re from Illinois.
+Sam shrugged, “It was the house guitar at the Elks Head Bar and Grill just this side of the Kansas boarder, but I read somewhere you’re from Illinois.”

 “Yeah, Chicago,” Joe couldn’t take his eyes off it.
 “May I.”

 Joe slung the guitar strap over his shoulder.
 It was leather, not the nylon one he’d used, but it felt right.